indimail/indimail-virtualdomains/.github/README-indimail.md

 `Write programs that do one thing and do it well.
 Write programs to work together.` `Write programs to handle text streams, because that is a universal interface`

 This allows IndiMail to interface with many programs written by others.
-IndiMail uses a powerful filter mechanism called [vfilter(8)](https://github.com/indimail/indimail-mta/wiki/vfilter.8).
+IndiMail uses a filter mechanism called [vfilter(8)](https://github.com/indimail/indimail-mta/wiki/vfilter.8).
 You may already be familiar with procmail. procmail is a mail delivery agent (MDA) capable of sorting incoming mail into various directories and filtering out messages.
 There are three ways in which you can use procmail with IndiMail.

 1. inside .qmail